rodrigoiii/skeleton-outdated/README.md

 The docs is under maintenance.

 ## CHANGELOGS
+Framework v1.1.1
+* Add USE_DIST environment.
+* Change default value of DEBUG_BAR_ON and DEBUG_ON config.
+* Add command delete:dist to rollback the command build:dist.

 Framework v1.1
 * Use web-dev-tools library.
 Checkout the library <a href="https://www.npmjs.com/package/web-dev-tools">https://www.npmjs.com/package/web-dev-tools</a>.
 * Add BuildDistCommand command to run some commands that need to be execute.